-Legal prerequisites for marriage
+Legal requirements for marriage

-Getting married is a serious commitment.
 Marriage is a legally binding contract that will affect both parties (and, to a certain extent, their children) for all of their lives.
 There are a number of strict rules and regulations governing marriage.
 The first set of rules specifies who may and may not marry each other and in what circumstances.

 Once you have fulfilled these conditions and are sure that you are entitled to marry, you should consider how you wish to marry.
 There are several different ways (religious, secular and civil) of solemnising a marriage so that it is legally binding.

-Please note that this section deals only with the legal requirements for the capacity to marry.
+Please note that this document deals only with the legal requirements for the capacity to marry.
 If you are marrying through a religious or secular ceremony, you should discuss their requirements with the celebrant of your marriage.

 - Have the capacity to marry each other